ntkien2907/Face-Mask-Detection/README.md

 *Tested on Windows 10 64bit*

 ### Folder Directory
 * **face-mask-dataset-3classes**: All images for training and testing.
 I do not push here because it is quite large (~5.71GB).
-You have to create and download by yourself following to the instruction below (in **Dataset** section) if you want to train model from scratch
+You have to create and download by yourself following to the instruction below (in **Dataset** section) if you want to train model from scratch.
 * **face-mask-model.h5**: Trained model
 * **train_model.py**: Used for training model
 * **test_model**: Used for running the program